Rivukis/Deft/README.md

-## Playground Tester
+## Deft

-A simple test driven development (TDD) helper file for Xcode playgrounds that utilizes the console output for reporting.
+A simple testing framework for Xcode playgrounds that utilizes the console output for reporting.

 ### Abilities
 - Add tests using `addTest()`